How to avoid capital gains tax

 Charitable giving

-Investments that have appreciated in value from when you purchased them and held long-term can be donated to charity.
+Long-term investments that have appreciated in value since purchase can be donated to a qualified charity.
 If you itemize, you will receive a charitable donation tax deduction for the fair market value of the investment on the date of the charitable donation.
 No capital gains tax is assessed on the gain for such investments donated to a qualified charity.

 Conclusion

 Capital gains taxes are an inevitable part of investing.
-Yes, they can eat into your investment earnings, but they certainly aren’t a good reason not to invest.
-A trusted financial advisor may be able to help you reduce the amount of capital gains taxes you have to pay.
-When you’re creating your investment strategy, choose one of these strategies — or, better yet, choose multiple strategies — to help you minimize your capital gains tax liability.
+Consulting a trusted financial professional can help you implement strategies to lawfully minimize your capital gains tax liability.
+When you’re creating your investment strategy, consider which of these strategies — or multiple strategies — would help you minimize your capital gains tax liability.

 Get financially happy.